 Early in his career he also helped oversee initial vineyards for well-known area wineries such as Beaulieu Vineyard, Clos Pegase, Cuvaison and Silverado.
 He developed the well-known Three Palms Vineyard (which he affectionately calls the “1 million stone vineyard”) due to its significant rock content.
 Later in his career he managed premium vineyards for cult wineries such as Screaming Eagle and Dalla Valle.

-In 2012 the Renteria’s purchased the 30 acre Brown Ranch (formerly associated with Saintsbury Winery and formerly a cattle grazing ranch taking it’s name from a former owner, Nadine Brown).
-Twenty nine acres of vines (Pinot Noir and Chardonnay) were already planted but most of these vines were afflicted with a fungi disease, Eutypa (otherwise known as the Dead-arm Dieback) causing trunks or arms of the vines to essentially rot and die.
-Rather then pulling all of these vines out, their vineyard management team decided to keep the rootstock, cut off the trunk just above the soil and allow a bud from the varietal to grow, training it into a new trunk and then trellising it when it became of size.
+In 2012 the Renteria’s purchased the 30-acre Brown Ranch (formerly associated with Saintsbury Winery and formerly a cattle grazing ranch taking its name from a former owner, Nadine Brown).
+Twenty-nine acres of vines (Pinot Noir and Chardonnay) were already planted but most of these vines were afflicted with a fungi disease, Eutypa (otherwise known as the Dead-arm Dieback) causing trunks or arms of the vines to essentially rot and die.
+Rather than pulling all of these vines out, their vineyard management team decided to keep the rootstock, cut off the trunk just above the soil and allow a bud from the varietal to grow, training it into a new trunk and then trellising it when it became of size.

 This saved time and month compared to doing a full replant and they had grapes within about a year of doing so.
 The Brown Ranch was already well established by the time they purchased (the vines were planted in 1992) and fruit was being purchased by a number of premium producers.
-Today they still sell fruit to well regarded Napa wineries such as Hall and Pahlmeyer, among other – some of which make a Brown Ranch vineyard designate.
-The vineyard is truly micro managed – separated into 20+ individual blocks.
+Today they still sell fruit to well-regarded Napa wineries such as Hall and Pahlmeyer, among other – some of which make a Brown Ranch vineyard designate.
+The vineyard is truly micromanaged and is separated into 20+ individual blocks.

 This is prime Carneros vineyard terroir.
 Nearby neighbors include Clos du Val, Truchard and Beaulieu’s Vineyard No. 9 and HDV’s Hyde Vineyard.

 The purchase of this ranch was on the forefront for a number of changes for the Renteria’s.
 Karen Culler was their winemaker for many years; her style was creating food friendly balanced wines.
-In 2014, well respected long time Napa veteran, Kirk Venge was hired as their winemaker – bringing his own style of wine making to the team (different from Karen’s).
+In 2014, well-respected long-time Napan, Kirk Venge was hired as their winemaker – bringing his own style of wine making to the team (different from Karen’s).

 They also decided to further separate their vineyard management company from their winery – and changed the name of the wines to Las Perlas and re-branded their packaging.
 For many years Las Perlas was a Cabernet Sauvignon only produced in Magnums.
 Now they produce a Chardonnay, Pinot Noir and a Cabernet Sauvignon under the Las Perlas label.
 Las Perlas (translated to three pears in Spanish) is a tribute to Oscar and Denise’s three daughters – Bella, Mia and Gabriela.
 Three elegant circles represent the name on their label.